 - In a clinical study of 333 patients using the CyberKnife System to treat tumor metastases to the brain, more than 85 percent of evaluable patients achieved local tumor control at two years post treatment14.
 That is, the tumor either decreased in size or stopped growing.

 - A clinical study of 199 patients whose lesions were unsuitable for treatment with surgery and/or a portion of the lesion remained after surgery found that more than 92 percent of patients either experienced stabilization or a significant improvement of their symptoms following treatment with the CyberKnife System6.

 Because it can precisely target tumors, the CyberKnife System may provide an effective radiation treatment option even for some previously irradiated patients.
 Patients previously treated with CyberKnife SRS can be effectively treated with additional courses of SRS — thereby delaying or completely avoiding whole-brain radiation.

 The precise targeting of the CyberKnife System significantly reduces irradiation of surrounding healthy tissues.
 As a result, the system may provide an effective radiation treatment option for some previously irradiated tumors.

 - Patients who have previously received whole-brain radiation may be able to receive additional CyberKnife SRS treatments.

-Not every patient’s brain cancer is effectively treated with SBRT.
+Not every patient’s brain tumor is effectively treated with SRS.
 Talk to your physician about your best options and come to a joint decision.
 If whole-brain irradiation is recommended or if a glioma or a pituitary adenoma treatment as example is required, Accuray’s Radixact® or TomoTherapy® System may be a good option: Radixact and the TomoTherapy Systems leverage CT-image guidance to ensure highly conformal dose delivery to the tumor with each treatment.